scottkushnier/flipya/docs/for-users.md

 Automatic mode is controlled with the "Go" and "Stop" buttons.
 A new card will be presented, pause, flip the card, pause, and flip back.
 Then the next card is presented and the process is repeated.

 _Speed:_
-Controls speed of card flipping, transitions to new and old cards, and pauses when running in automatic mode.
+Controls speed of card flipping, transitions to new and old cards, and length of pauses when running in automatic mode.

 _Flip Deck:_
 This option control whether "front" of card is displayed first or "back".
 For example, for an English to French word set, a word in English would be displayed, flipping the card would show the translation into French.
 If flip-deck where selected, then the word in French would be shown first.
 Flipping would show the translation into English.
 This represents the difference between "production" and "understanding" in language learning.